mekatronik-achmadi/md_tutorial/electronic/tutorials/git_more.md

 A **patch** file is a text file contain difference between two line-oriented text files.
 These two files intended as source-code files.
 A patch file describe how first file change into second file.

-The term **patch** and **diff** are often interchangeable, altough there some slight differences.
-A diff only contain the differences content between two files, while a patch is a diff file with additional content like filenames and line position numbers.
-For the sake of this tutorial, we treat patch and diff as same thing.
+Then a patch file can be used to modify files according to its content

-### Example Creating Patch
+### Creating Patch Example

 Lets learn patch file using example.
 First create a file named *main.c* with contents like this: